Neureonmindflux-Research-Lab/qml-hcs/README.md

   <i>A research-grade library for quantum-inspired machine learning with hypercausal feedback.</i>
 </p>

-# Quantum Machine Learning Hypercausal System (QML-HCS)
+# Quantum Machine Learning Hypercausal System

 **QML-HCS** is a research-grade framework for constructing, simulating, and analyzing quantum-inspired machine learning architectures with hypercausal feedback mechanisms.
 It integrates deterministic computation with causal inference and quantum-like superposition principles to explore emerging paradigms in Quantum Machine Learning (QML) and Causal Systems Theory.